 Qataris Exempted From Albania Entry Visa Until December 31

-Doha: Qatari nationals wishing to visit the Republic of Albania are exempted from entry visas during the period from April 15, 2025 to December 31, 2025, an official from the Ministry of Foreign Affairs' Consular Affairs Department has said.
+(MENAFN- Gulf Times) Qatari nationals wishing to visit the Republic of Albania are exempted from entry visas during the period from April 15, 2025 to Dec.
+31, 2025, an official from the Ministry of Foreign Affairs' Consular Affairs Department has said.

 Legal Disclaimer: